groupultra/sdk-public/docs/source/moobius_network_ws_client.rst

 -----------------------------------
 WSClient.fetch_characters(self, user_id, channel_id)

-Constructs and sends the fetch_service_characters message.
-If everything works the server will send back a message with the information later.
+Asks for the list of characters.
+The socket will send back a message with the information later.

 Parameters (these are common to most fetch messages): user_id (str): Used in the "action" message that is sent.